-The mustard is the smallest seed which produces a plant whose stem and branches grow into a ligneous plant whose stem and branches grow into a righeods or woody substance.
-The mustard plant, in warm cli-mates, notwithstanding the diminutive size of the seed, grows and expands to proportions almost incredible, compared with the small beginning.
-They have been known to grow so large, that not only "the birds of the air come and lodge in the branches," but persons could climb into the stalk and limbs as they would into a fig-tree.
-This heartiful comparison illustrates the growth tree.
+The mustard is the smallest seed which produces a plant whose stem and branches grow into a ligneous or woody substance.
+The mustard plant, in warm cli-mates, not withstanding the diminutive size of the seed, grows and expands to proportions almost incredible, compared with the small beginning.
+They have been known to grow so large, that not only "the birds of the air come and lodge in the branches," but persons could climb into the stalk and limbs as they would into a figure.
+This beautiful comparison the starts the growth. tree.
 This beautiful comparison illustrates the growth and development of man from his interior self, as the tree shut up in the seed is unfolded by the law of its being.
 "Small as a grain of mustard seed" was a very common expression among the Jews; and Christ, here, as at other times, illustrated the truth He wished to enforce by reference to a familiar natural object.
 When the law of creative energy produces the organized form, the senses cannot distinguish the spiritual from the material.
-The former is within but soon commences its growth, and never ceases, throwing off in due time gross materiality, until it stands forth in symmetrical beauty, the precise form for which it was designed and called into existence.
-Growth and development insure ultimately liberty, congenial surroundings.
-The love of freedom is innate in the human spirit; it may be considered the result of progress, and the best means of promoting it.
-In all ages and conditions of the world, this desire for freedom has manifested itself, producing a contin-uous unsatisfied feeling, which prompts man to escape the surroundings and conditions incident to a life on earth.
-The history of the human race, teaches the important fact that man's mental, moral and social faculties, have been developed just in proportion to his fac-ulties for self-government.
-All that is classical and beautiful in literature, profound in science, great in mental development, illustrious in everything that per-tains to true manhood, have been intimately associated with governments that recognize the principle of individual sovereignty, where the citizen is controlled by a self respect, is advanced by self culture.
+The former is within but soon commences its growth, and never ceases, throwing off in due time gross materiality, until it stands forth in symmetrical beauty, the precise form for which it was designed and progress, and the best means of promoting it.
+In all ages and conditions of the world, this desirefor freedom has manifested itself, producing a continuous unsatisfied feeling, which prompts man to escape the surroundings and conditions incident to a life on earth.
+The history of the human race, teaches the im-portant fact that man's mental, moral and social faculties, have been developed just in proportion to his fac-ulties for self-government.
+All that is classical and beautiful in literature; profound in science, great in mental development, illustrious in everything that pertains to true manhood, have been intimately associated with governments that recognize the principle of individual sovereignty, where the citizen is controlled by a self respect, is advanced by self culture.
 From these spring the true nobility of man, which can only exist in an atmosphere of freedom.
 The so-called "divine right to rule," is an exploded absurdity; man must be a law unto himself, for his destiny is absolute liberty, and the attainment of this is only through the slow and gradual steps of individual effort and progress.
 This was taught in the parable of the mustard seed.
-The "kingdom of heaven" can only be reached by this great highway.
-When these parables are stripped of the many falla-cies and false interpretations that theology has thrown around them, they will be found to contain a significance tending greatly to promote human freedom and to enlarge the sphere of human capacities.
+The "kingdom of heaven" can only be reached by this great imphway.